 This is of course providing that your company is large enough to have its own IT department.
-If it’s your tech friend that comes by to check stuff once a month, or only you working solo, you can do your own validation with a tool like the SPF record checker like the one seen here at https://mxtoolbox.com/spf.aspx.
+If it’s your tech friend that comes by to check stuff once a month, or only you working solo, you can do your own validation with a Google SPF record checker tool like the one seen here at https://mxtoolbox.com/spf.aspx.

 If this check reveals a problem, you’ll need to create a TXT record on your domain DNS.